Tuesday, November 30, 2010

 A few weeks ago when I was walking home from work, I noticed a large crowd gathered outside of the convenience store on my block.
 I saw a student from Cabrini Connections and asked him what had happened.
 Soon, I learned that the owner of the store, Bassam Naoum or "Ollie" as he was known, had been shot and killed over the weekend.
 It wasn't a robbery because nothing in the store or register had been taken.

+I attended a vigil that night outside of the store along with well over a hundred people.
 I quickly discovered that Ollie had been a beloved part of the Cabrini community.
 We heard one poignant story after another of how Ollie would give neighborhood kids free snacks when they couldn't afford them, would say "pay me back later" to families needing food, and would always employ members of the community.

 People at the vigil demonstrated disbelief, outrage and deep sadness about Ollie's tragic death.
 Several of the speakers made calls to action urging that the "violence must stop."
 Although I never had the privilege of knowing Ollie personally (I had only been into the store a handful of times), I was deeply moved by the strong outpouring of grief upon his death and the obvious impact Ollie clearly had on the Cabrini community.